dman-coders/drupalorgnz-project/MIGRATION.md

 At this point, we have got _content_ available, with the known fields migrated.
 _users_ also seem to have come across.

+## Audit/risks

+From looking at the missed modules needin installing upgrading or replacing:

+* Views will not be ported, therefore assume view-related tech will have to be rebuilt anyway.

+Many goodies can be ignored.
+Noted risks are

+* Addressfield is needed - investigate
+* Date (investigate)
+* Display_suite
+* email_field (check vs core)
+* entityreference - in core, migrate path not here yet? **
+* Field slideshw - NOT - look for equvalents or demote out of MVP.
+* file_entity - probably core?
+Investigate if the medtadate comes over
+* global redirect - maybe?
+* google analytics - contrib available!

+* Future, maybe, unknown - does not impact MVP release.

+* BEF (better exposed filters)
+* Feeds - re-evaluate importance
+* block_class - useful if not in core already.
+8.x-dev exists (theme enhancement)
+* field_group - migrate path needed but - is theme support only

 ## TODO